monstro-das-bolachas/teensy-41-dual-can-and-lin-shield/README.md

 # Teensy 4.1 CAN/LIN Interface for automotive diagnostics

-This project contains a Teensy 4.1 based dual-CAN + LIN/K automotive interface for Mercedes S203/W203 learning and broader EU-market diagnostic/reverse-engineering use.
+This project contains a Teensy 4.1 based dual-CAN + LIN/K automotive interface for diagnostic/reverse-engineering use.

 ## Current active revision

-Use R5.

-R5 replaces the risky board-mounted OBD connector footprint with OBD2 pigtail/cable solder pads and uses DIP switches for CAN/LIN/K routing selection.
+This is the fifth revision but the first to be publicly shared.

 Start here: